Resident Resources

 • Wildfire season: obey burn bans; monitor summer air-quality alerts.

-• Walk/ride bright: reflective gear helps drivers see you in rainy, dark months.
+• Walk and ride bright — reflective gear helps drivers see you in rainy, dark months.

-• Leash care on slick sidewalks; moss makes sudden slides.
+• Use a leash with care on slick sidewalks; moss makes for sudden slides.

-• Use child window-stops and locks; upper-story falls are preventable.
+• Install child window-stops and locks; upper-story falls are preventable.

 • Air quality: On smoky days, close windows and run an air purifier or HVAC fan with a clean filter.

-• Flooding: Report gutter/downspout issues; avoid walking through standing water near electrical boxes.
+• Flooding: Report gutter and downspout issues promptly; avoid walking through standing water near electrical boxes.